hkevin01/brain-mapping/docs/project-plan.md

 ---

-### [2025-07-21] Progress Update
+## [2025-07-21] Progress Update
-- All tests pass (26/26), including ML workflow and BIDS loader
+- All tests pass (26/26), including ML workflow, BIDS loader, multi-modal, and real-time analysis
 - Modularization, logging, and automation improvements complete
-- New phases (6-9) underway: plugin system, API consistency, community ecosystem
+- New CI jobs for BIDS, cloud, ML, real-time, and multi-modal integration
+- New phases (14-17) added for future innovation and compliance
+- All checkboxes updated to reflect current status

 ### [2025-07-21 01:58] Progress Update
 - Full test suite run: 26/26 tests passed, no errors or skips